albertito/libfiu/doc/posix.rst

 When fortune is run, every *read()* has a 5% chance to fail, selecting an *errno* at random from the list of the ones that read() is allowed to return.
-If you want to select an specific *errno*, you can do it by passing its numerical value using the *-i* parameter.
+If you want to select a specific *errno*, you can do it by passing its numerical value using the *-i* parameter.

 The name of the failure points are fixed, and there is at least one for each